AdobeDocs/experience-manager-65.en/help/forms/using/generate-multiple-interactive-communication-using-batch-api.md

 ### Using the Batch API with Watched folders {#using-the-batch-api-watched-folders}

-To make it easy to experience the API, AEM Forms provides a Watched Folder service configured to use the Batch API, out of the box.
-You can access the service via AEM Forms UI to generates multiple interactive communications.
+To make it easy to experience the API, AEM Forms provide a Watched Folder service configured to use the Batch API, out of the box.
+You can access the service by way of AEM Forms UI to generate multiple interactive communications.
 You can also create custom services as per your requirements.
 You can use the below-listed methods to use Batch API with Watched folder:

-* Specify input data (records) in JSON file format to produce an interactive communication
+* Specify input data (records) in JSON file format so you can produce an interactive communication.
-* Use input data (records) saved in an external data source and accessed via a form data model to produce an interactive communication
+* Use input data (records) saved in an external data source and accessed via a form data model to produce an interactive communication.

-#### Specify input data records in JSON file format to produce an interactive communication {#specify-input-data-in-JSON-file-format}
+#### Specify input data records in JSON file format so you can produce an interactive communication {#specify-input-data-in-JSON-file-format}

 You combine a record with an interactive communication template to produce an interactive communication.
 You can create a separate JSON file for each record or create a JSON array to keep all the records in a single file: